ibexa/documentation-user/docs/editing_images.md

 ### Undoing changes

 Click the left or right arrow button to undo or redo the most recent change.
 Click **Reset image** to restore the original appearance of the image.
-Resetting the image does not affect the Focal Point setting.

 ![Image Editor: Undo](img/image_editor_undo.png)